 Compliance with legislative requirements

-If the entity is acquiring land under the LAA, the amount paid for either type of acquisition needs to satisfy ‘just terms’ for the landholder and, as the acquisition is a procurement, must also represent an appropriate use of resources and provide value for money for the Commonwealth.
+If the entity is acquiring the land under the LAA, the amount paid for either type of acquisition needs to satisfy ‘just terms’ for the landholder and, as the acquisition is a procurement, must also represent an appropriate use of resources and provide value for money for the Commonwealth.

-- An appropriate use of resources means that land transactions are managed in an efficient, effective, economical and ethical way, consistent with the accountable authority’s obligations under the PGPA Act.
+An appropriate use of resources means that land transactions are managed in an efficient, effective, economical and ethical way, consistent with the accountable authority’s obligations under the PGPA Act.

-- Where a price is mutually agreed between the Commonwealth and the landholder, it is important that decision makers can clearly demonstrate that both value for money and just terms have been achieved.
+Where a price is mutually agreed between the Commonwealth and the landholder, it is important that decision makers can clearly demonstrate that both value for money and just terms have been achieved.

 Heads of compensation

-- market value: the market value of the interest in land on the day of acquisition, which is defined as ‘the amount that would have been paid for the interest if it had been sold at that time by a willing but not anxious seller to a willing but not anxious buyer’;
+|The market value of the interest in land on the day of acquisition, which is defined as ‘the amount that would have been paid for the interest if it had been sold at that time by a willing but not anxious seller to a willing but not anxious buyer’.

-- special value: the value of any financial advantage, incidental to ownership of the interest in land and additional to market value, on the day of acquisition;
+|The value of any financial advantage, incidental to ownership of the interest in land and additional to market value, on the day of acquisition.

-- severance: the reduction in the market value of any remaining land caused by its severance from the portion of the land acquired;
+|The reduction in the market value of any remaining land caused by its severance from the portion of the land acquired.

-- enhancement or ‘injurious affection’: which applies where part of a property is acquired and the Commonwealth’s activities on the acquired land have caused, or will cause, an increase or decrease in the market value of the remaining part of the property.
-The total amount of compensation may be increased or decreased depending on the circumstances;
+|Which applies where part of a property is acquired and the Commonwealth’s activities on the acquired land have caused, or will cause, an increase or decrease in the market value of the remaining part of the property.
+The total amount of compensation may be increased or decreased depending on the circumstances.

-- disturbance: any loss, injury or damage suffered, or expense reasonably incurred as a direct, natural and reasonable consequence of the acquisition of the interest.
-This also includes losses or damages incurred as a direct result of issuing a PAD or section 24 certificate;
+|Any loss, injury or damage suffered, or expense reasonably incurred as a direct, natural and reasonable consequence of the acquisition of the interest.
+This also includes losses or damages incurred as a direct result of issuing a PAD or section 24 certificate.

-- expectation of lease renewal: where the interest in land is subject to termination or a time limit, the likelihood of continuation or renewal of the lease will be taken into consideration;
+|Where the interest in land is subject to termination or a time limit, the likelihood of continuation or renewal of the lease will be taken into consideration.

-|an additional lump sum (approximately $24,000 in 2021, which is $10,000 under section 61 of the LAA with indexation applied under section 126 of the LAA), payable where the interest which was acquired included a person’s principle place of residence; and
+|an additional lump sum (approximately $24,000 in 2021, which is $10,000 under s 61 of the LAA with indexation applied under s 126 of the LAA), payable where the interest which was acquired included a person’s principle place of residence.

 any legal or other professional costs reasonably incurred in relation to the acquisition, including the costs of:

-- Most types of compensation relate to the market value of the acquired interests in land at the time of acquisition, however, other types of compensation including professional costs, injurious affection and disturbance loss can be forward-looking and are not limited to loss or damage or costs or expenses incurred at the time of acquisition.
+Most types of compensation relate to the market value of the acquired interests in land at the time of acquisition, however, other types of compensation, including professional costs, injurious affection and disturbance loss can be forward-looking and are not limited to loss or damage or costs or expenses incurred at the time of acquisition.

-- When approving offers (and payment) of compensation, officials and decision makers must have clear reference to value-for-money, just terms, the PGPA Act and other relevant legislation and policy.
+When approving offers (and payment) of compensation, officials and decision makers must have clear reference to value-for-money, just terms, the PGPA Act and other relevant legislation and policy.